dapathy/person-finder-api-play/README.md

 # person-finder-api-play

+## Description

-Companion API to the Person Finder app built with Play.
+Web API to the Companion Android app.

+## Built with

+- Java
+- Play
+- Hibernate (to be replaced with Ebean eventually)